 Research

-My research centers on civil society and NGO policies in China, China’s foreign policy, and international affairs in Asia-Pacific.
-My other research area is authoritarianism and personalization of power.
+My research centers politics of China, authoritarianism in East Asia (China and the Korean penninsula), and international affairs in Asia-Pacific more broadly.
 I have experience using a wide variety of methods including fieldwork, surveys, statistical analyses, and text analyses.
 More recently, I am using computational methods to collect data and applying text mining to uncover discourse and narratives, as well as quantitative analysis of survey data and survey experiments to gauage micro-level causal effects.

 Peer-reviewed Publications

-Song, Esther E., Jacob Reidhead, and Jeongsue Park.
-2025.
-“Introducing Career Transition Data on Elites in North Korea.”
-Journal of East Asian Studies.
+- “Introducing Career Transition Data on Elites in North Korea.”
+Journal of East Asian Studies, 2025. (with Jacob Reidhead and Jeongsue Park)

 - Presented at MPSA, ECPR 2023; Workshop on Authoritarianism, Oxford University 2024

-- Previous version presented at Helmut Schmidt Stiftung Conference on International China Narratives in Politics and Economics Since 1945, Hamburg Germany 2023
+- Previous version presented at Helmut Schmidt Stiftung Conference on International China Narratives in Politics and Economics Since 1945, Hamburg Germany 2023; part of the research presented at Fudan Development Institute 2025

-Song, Esther E. 2023.
-“Air Pollution Coverage, Anti-Chinese Sentiment, and Attitudes towards Foreign Policy in South Korea.”
-Journal of Chinese Political Science, 28, 571–592.
+- “Air Pollution Coverage, Anti-Chinese Sentiment, and Attitudes towards Foreign Policy in South Korea.”
+Journal of Chinese Political Science, 2023, 28, 571–592.

 - Presented at APSA 2019; cited in East Asia Forum